-I am sure I am not the only genealogist that has picked up reference books at genealogy conferences or purchased online with the intent to use for my research.
-I am not going to admit how many of those reference books that I have purchased and have not even used yet!
-I want to change that.
-I only want books on my bookshelf that I am going to be using.
-Untouched books sitting on a shelf for years are not going to give me any help in researching my ancestors.
-During this "Pause" it is a great time to dust off all those books and see how they can aid in my research.
+I am sure I am not the only one who has purchased reference books at genealogy conferences or online with the intent to use for research.
+I do not want to admit how many of those reference books I have purchased and have not even used yet.
+During a "Pause" is a great time to dust off those books and see how they can aid in your research.

 The "Pause" is also a great time to reach out to those new cousins you have been meaning to really start connecting with and sharing or comparing family history with.